Information Management Body of Knowledge

-The Information Management Body of Knowledge (IMBOK) is a management framework that organizes the concept of Information Management in the full context of business and organizational strategy, management and operations.
+The Information Management Body of Knowledge (IMBOK) is a management framework that organizes the concept of information management in the full context of business and organizational strategy, management and operations.
 It is specifically intended to provide researchers and practicing managers with a tool that makes clear the conjunction of the worlds of information technology and the world at large.

-The IMBOK framework
+Framework

 The IMBOK comprises six 'knowledge' areas and four 'process' areas.
 The knowledge areas identify domains of management expertise and capability that are each distinctly different to the others, as shown in the figure.
 The process areas identify critical activities that move the value from the left to the right.
 For example: